Skip to Main Content Skip to Footer Content

 While the tips for how to get rid of limescale in a toilet are similar to those for hard water stains and toilet rings, limescale buildup is also difficult to remove.
 The steps above for using vinegar and baking soda are a good starting point for limescale removal as well.

-Instead of letting the vinegar sit for up to an hour, however, you will want to let it sit for several hours or even overnight for best results.
+Instead of letting the vinegar sit for up to an hour, however, you will want to let it sit for several hours or even overnight for best results to help clean your toilet.

 Another way to remove limescale in a toilet is by using citric acid.
 Citric acid can be found in powder or liquid forms.
 Follow the instructions on the product carefully to know how much citric acid to use.
 Dilute the acid with water and pour it into the bowl, making sure the limescale is completely covered.
 Let the acid sit for several hours or overnight.
 Scrub the bowl to watch the limescale disappear.
 Flush the toilet to rinse away the citric acid solution.

 If vinegar and baking soda or citric acid don’t work, you can also rub away the limescale with a pumice stone.
-Be careful not to rub too hard, or you risk scratching the porcelain.
+Be careful not to rub on the toilet too hard, or you risk scratching the porcelain.

 Don't Stop There!